Afudu/P4_OpenClassroom/README.md

 2. Add eight players.
 3. The application generates the pairings automatically using the Swiss tournament system.
 4. Start the tournament and run the rounds.
-5. Input match scores: the winner receives 1 point, the loser 0 points, and 0.5 each for a tie.
+5. Input match scores: the winner receives 1 point, the loser 0, and 0.5 each for a tie.

 # PEP 8 adherence